SleepiDreamer/Simple-MCRTX-Shadows-Shader/README.md

  to PATH*:
  `%localappdata%\Packages\PythonSoftwareFoundation.Python.3.12_qbz5n2kfra8p0\LocalCache\local-packages\Python312\Scripts`.

-  \* The entry may look different for different istallations of Python, or if you haven't installed lazurite through pip.
+  \* The entry may look different for different installations of Python, or if you haven't installed lazurite through pip.

 ## Remarks: